graphql/graphql-wg/rfcs/MatchesDirective.md

 }
 ```

-A client may rely on the ordering of `supports` fields to indicate the prefernce and rank order in which to return objects.
+A client may rely on the ordering of `supports` fields to indicate the preference and rank order in which to return objects.

 However, this may cause confusion and unintentional cache misses.